toscm/toscutil/CONTRIBUTING.md

 devtools::check_win_release()
 devtools::check_win_devel()
 devtools::check_mac_release()
-rhub::rhub_check()

-# Use the following command to submit the package to CRAN of submit via the web
+# Use the following command to submit the package to CRAN or submit via the web
 # interface available at https://cran.r-project.org/submit.html.
 devtools::submit_cran()
 ```